 - Relate the Optimisation feature to your scheduling, and then consider this in the light of what you are learning about your demographics.
 Does the time of posting actually make a difference?
 Could the scheduling be optimised to enhance the engagement volume from a particular segment you have been working with?
 Bringing together all of the different elements of your posts will eventually show clear patterns of engagement that convert through to clicks and purchasing.

 - And on that note, while you are testing and trialling don’t forget to measure.
 Audience insights is a free source of data to direct your demographic choices for paid campaigns.
-The gold in all of the complexity of Facebook’s backend is the data and what it can reveal about who engages with your brand.
+The gold in all of the complexity of Meta business manager backend is the data and what it can reveal about who engages with your brand.
 This is free data analytics but of course your time is worth money.
-Invest some of this time to set up week on week or month on month graphs to map your progress and use them as you go.
+Invest some of this time to set up week-on-week or month-on-month graphs to map your progress and use them as you go.